JamesCBremerJr/Old-GGQ/README.md

 12. The file logquads2d.f contains code for constructing a set of quadrature rules for discretizing integral operators whose kernels have logarithmic singularities and which are given on planar domains.

+13. The file gausssq.f contains code for constructing quadrature rules for integrating polynomials of a specified degree over the rectangle [-1,1] x [-1,1].